aneesha99/lign-167-final/README.md

 After entering a phrase and clicking 'Create Design', the designed room will be rendered in typically ~30 seconds.
 Once the room has loaded, you can use your mouse to zoom/rotate around the room.
 For examples of the app being used, look through examples/examples.md

+In addition to describing a general aesthetic like "warm and rustic", you can also try broad concepts like "fiery" and "mindfulness" for more variety.